 The MBA degree program requires 60 credit hours.
 Students must complete the First Year Program.
 At least 22.5 hours must be elective credits (for dual-degree programs), and 1.5 credits must be in Leadership.
 The PhD program requires 48 credit hours of courses and must fit the requirements laid out above.
 By accepting the PhD-level courses as elective MBA credits, the MBA/PhD student can fulfill these requirements in three years of coursework, a total of 79.5 credit hours of coursework.

-MBA/PhD Program

-First Year MBA 30 credit hours

-Joint electives 25.5 credit hours

-FY and SY summer Research Assistant

-Doctoral-level major-field courses 12 credit hours
+MBA/PhD Program First Year MBA Joint electives FY and SY summer Doctoral-level major-field courses